Greek and roman history

 Modalità di verifica dell’apprendimento e criteri di valutazione

-Assessment will consist of an oral examination, in which students will be assessed as to the knowledge and the competences acquired during the course and in the subsequent preparation for the exam.
+Assessment will consist of a written examination, in which students will be assessed as to the knowledge and the competences acquired during the course and in the subsequent preparation for the exam.

 On the one hand, it will be evaluated, by means of a series of questions related to different periods of Greek and Roman history, to what extent students are able to correctly place facts and figures into their historical contexts; in this respect, students are expected to have acquired precise and detailed knowledge of the most relevant themes of Greek and Roman history as well as of specific events and problems of a political-institutional nature.